Fatbirder's Top 1000 Birding Websites

 HARBURY SPOILBANK NATURE RESERVE-WARWICKSHIRE

-I visited a new site in Warwickshire this afternoon.
-This nature reserve dates back to the construction of the Leamington to Oxford railway in the 1840s.
+This afternoon, I explored a charming new nature reserve in Warwickshire, a site with a rich history dating back to the construction of the Leamington to Oxford railway in the 1840s.

 Dingy Skipper